intel/iot-js-api/api/board/uart.md

 <a name="UART">
 ### The `UART` interface
 Represents the properties and methods that expose UART functionality.
-The `UART` interface implements the [`EventEmitter`](../README/#events) interface and exposes one event with name `onread`.
+The `UART` interface implements the [`EventEmitter`](../README/#events) interface and exposes one event named `onread`.

 | Event name        | Event callback argument |
 | --------------    | ----------------------- |